kpuka/SIMAH/_resources/06 Regressions 4-Multilevel models.md

 tags:
   - methods
 ---

-What are multilevel models, when they should be used, and sample size considerations.
 <!--more-->
+Topic: What are multilevel models, when they should be used, and sample size considerations.

 # Introduction
 Multilevel models are needed to analyze data that has a hierarchical or clustered structure, such as patients treated by the same clinic, or drug levels in the same patient at multiple times.Multi-level models might also be called, mixed models, mixed-effects models, random-effects models, hierarchical models, or split-plot designs.